treatment 4 min read By LeafMe Editorial

 CBG, CBN and Minor Cannabinoids: UK Patient Guide

-Beyond CBD and THC: this UK guide explains CBG, CBN, THCV and other minor cannabinoids — what they do, how they interact, and where to find them in licensed products.
+Beyond CBD and THC: this UK guide explains CBG, CBN, THCV and other minor cannabinoids — what they do, how they interact, and where to find them in licensed.

 CBG, CBN and Minor Cannabinoids: UK Patient Guide